-- 14. The respondent in his reply has stated that he has already cleared all the maintenance charged up to October, 2022, as per the NOC given by the complainant on 5th October, 2022.
-He has further highlighted that although he has paid the maintenance charges upto January, 2023 @ Rs 700 per month but the receipt of the same is not on record.
-It was further his stand that no maintenance charges are payable, as the complainant has not provided basic amenities in the project, and no maintenance is being done towards the plots of the project. - 15.
-The issue of maintenance charges is linked with the amenities provided and maintenance being done by the promoter in the Project.
-The Learned ADA in his report dated 6th April, 2023 has clearly stated that the shopping centre and community hall have not been constructed.
+14. The respondent in his reply has stated that he has already cleared all the maintenance charged up to October, 2022 as per the NOC given by the complainant on 10th October, 2022.
+He has further highlighted that no maintenance charges are payable as the complainant has not provided basic amenities in the project and no maintenance is being done towards the plots of the project.

+15. The issue of maintenance charges is linked with the amenities provided and maintenance being done by the promoter in the Project.
+The Learned ADA in his report dated 6th April, 2023 has clearly stated that the shopping centre and community hall has not been constructed.
 The parks, parking and roads have not been properly maintained.
-The

-- rain water harvesting tank and sewerage plant are non functional.
+The rain water harvesting tank and sewerage plant are non functional.
 Therefore, from the report of the ADA it is crystal clear that the basic amenities in the project, either have not been developed or are not being maintained.
 The ADA in his report has roughly calculated the maintenance cost of Rs.
-667 per month, per allottee.
-From the pleadings of the parties, it is evident that in the meeting of allottees with the promoter on 20th Sep 2022, it was decided that the allottees will pay Rs.
+667 per month per allottee.
+From the pleadings of the parties, it is evident that the in the meeting of allottees with the promoter on 20th Sep 2022, it was decided that the allottees will pay Rs.
 1,500/- per month during the construction and Rs.
-700/per month from the date of completion of construction up-to Sep, 2022.
-The charges shall remain the same till the taking over of the maintenance by the Resident Welfare Association.
+700/- per month from the date of completion of construction up-to Sep, 2022.
+The charges shall remain same till takeover of the maintenance by the Resident

+Welfare Association.
 The complainant has not provided any evidence or copy of agreement citing maintenance @ Rs.
 1 per square feet or even 0.50 per square feet executed with the allottees.
 The Section 11 (4) (d) of the RERD Act 2016, provides that the promoter shall provide and maintain essential services on reasonable charges till the taking over of the maintenance of the project by the association of the allottees.
-Therefore, reasonable maintenance charges are necessary for the upkeep of the common amenities in a real estate project.
-At the same time, para 11 of the agreement for sale, signed between the parties provides that the promoter shall be responsible to provide and maintain essential services till the issuance of the . completion certificate of the project.
+Therefore, reasonable maintenance charges are necessary for the upkeep of the common amenities in the real estate project.
+At the same time, para 11 of the agreement for sale, signed between the parties on 03rd Aug, 2018 provides that the promoter shall be responsible to provide and maintain essential services till the issuance of the completion certificate of the project.
 Therefore, completing the common amenities and keeping them functional is necessary for a promoter to charge the maintenance fees from the allottees.
-In this case, most of the basic amenities, have not been completed or are non-functional.
 The complainant promoter present during the course of the arguments has himself admitted that he will complete the essential services as well as project within next three months.
-Further, from the NOC given by the promoter himself, the respondent has already paid the maintenance charges till October, 2022. - 16.
-Therefore, it is held that the respondent is liable to pay the maintenance charges, once the basic amenities are developed or made functional in this project as highlighted in the report of the ADA.
+In this case, most of the basic amenities, have not been completed or are nonfunctional.
+Further, from the NOC given by the promoter himself the respondent has already paid the maintenance charges till Oct.
+2022.

+- 16. Therefore, it is held that the respondent is liable to pay the maintenance charges, once the basic amenities are developed or made functional in this project as highlighted in the report of the ADA.
 As the respondent has already paid the maintenance charges till October, 2022 therefore, he will be liable to pay the maintenance charges @ Rs.
-700 per month as agreed in the meeting between the promoter and the allottees dated 20.09.2022, on completion of the basic amenities in the project, which will be due from November, 2022.

-17. Whether the respondent is to pay the electricity charges as per the consumption made by him, to the complainant ?
+700 per month as agreed in the meeting between the promoter and the allottees dated 20.09.2022 on completion of the basic amenities in the project which will be due from November, 2022. - 17.
+Whether the respondent is to pay the electricity charges as per the consumption made by him, to the complainant?